 Humanities › Languages How to Conjugate "Diriger" (to Direct) "Direct" Your Attention to These French Verb Conjugations Share Flipboard Email Print Languages French Grammar Basics Pronunciation & Conversation Vocabulary Resources for Teachers English as a Second Language Spanish German Italian Japanese Mandarin Russian English Grammar View More by ThoughtCo Updated January 27, 2019 In French, the verb diriger means "to direct."
 It's a simple word, though conjugating it to the past, present, or future tense can be a little tricky.
 That's because there are a few spelling changes that you need to watch out for.
 Don't worry, though, a quick lesson will show you how to handle this verb.
 Conjugating the French Verb Diriger Diriger is a spelling change verb and it follows the pattern of other verbs that end in -ger.
 This includes déranger (to disturb) and bouger (to move), among others.
 The spelling change is subtle but important.
 As you study the table of conjugations, notice how a few forms follow the 'G' with an 'I' rather than an 'E.' This is done to ensure that the 'G' is pronounced with a soft sound because certain vowels typically change it to a hard sound.
 With that in mind, simply match the subject pronoun with the present, future, or imperfect past tense.
 For instance, "I direct" is "je dirige" and "we will direct" is "nous dirigerons."
 Subject Present Future Imperfect je dirige dirigerai dirigeais tu diriges dirigeras dirigeais il dirige dirigera dirigeait nous dirigeons dirigerons dirigions vous dirigez dirigerez dirigiez ils dirigent dirigeront dirigeaient The Present Participle of Diriger To change diriger to the present participle, add -ant to the verb stem to create dirigeant.
 This is quite versatile as it acts as a verb, adjective, gerund, or noun as needed.
 The Passé Composé and Past Participle A common way to express the past tense "directed" is with the passé composé.
 To form this, add the past participle dirigé to the subject pronoun and appropriate conjugation of the auxiliary verb avoir.
 For example, "I directed" is "j'ai dirigé" and "we directed" is "nous avons dirigé."
 Notice how ai and avons are conjugates of avoir and the past participle does not change.
 More Simple Diriger Conjugations There may also be times when you need to use one of the following conjugations.
 The subjunctive verb mood is useful when there is some degree of uncertainty to the verb.
 Likewise, the conditional is used when it may or may not happen because the action depends on something.
 Those are used more often than the other two forms.
 It's likely that you will only encounter the passé simple and imperfect subjunctive in formal writing.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je dirige dirigerais dirigeai dirigeasse tu diriges dirigerais dirigeas dirigeasses il dirige dirigerait dirigea dirigeât nous dirigions dirigerions dirigeâmes dirigeassions vous dirigiez dirigeriez dirigeâtes dirigeassiez ils dirigent dirigeraient dirigèrent dirigeassent To express diriger in commands or requests, use the imperative form.
 When doing so, the subject pronoun is not required, so you can use "dirige" rather than "tu dirige."
-Imperative (tu) dirige (nous) dirigeons (vous) dirigez Continue Reading Don't Let the Conjugation of "Déranger" "Disturb" You "Throw" the Conjugations of "Lancer" Into Your French Vocabulary How Would You Say "to Move" in French?
-Don't "Disobey" the Verb Conjugation Rules For "DéSobéir" Don't "Stop" With This Easy French Verb Conjugation Learn to Say "I Influenced" in French Using "Influencer" Learn How to "Create" French Conjugations of "Créer" Learn How to Conjugate "to Travel" in French How Do You Conjugate "Décrire" (to Describe) in French?
-Conjugating "Lever" (Lift, Raise) Learn How to Say "Confided" or "Confiding" in French The French Verb Conjugation Lesson Will Not "Burn" You Can You Say "Cooked" or "Cooking" Using the French "Cuisiner"?
-"Spend" Some Time Learning to Conjugate "Dépenser" in French Conjugating "Ennuyer" Is Anything But Boring How Do You Conjugate "Jouir" in French?
+Imperative (tu) dirige (nous) dirigeons (vous) dirigez Continue Reading Don't Let the Conjugation of "Déranger" "Disturb" You "Spend" Some Time Learning to Conjugate "Dépenser" in French Can You Say "Cooked" or "Cooking" Using the French "Cuisiner"?
+How Would You Conjugate "Exister" in French?
+Learn How to Say "Confided" or "Confiding" in French Learn How to "Create" French Conjugations of "Créer" How Would You Say "to Move" in French?
+Don't "Disobey" the Verb Conjugation Rules For "DéSobéir" How Do You Conjugate "Coudre" (to Sew) in French?
+Learn to Say "I Influenced" in French Using "Influencer" "Take" the Conjugations of "Emmener" Seriously, They're Useful Learn How to Say "Protected" in French Using "Protéger" You Will Be "Attracted" to the French Verb "Attirer" You'll "Cherish" This Simple French Verb Conjugation, Mon Chéri Learn How to Conjugate "to Travel" in French Do You Know How to Say "Heated" in French?